 KCC Farmer’s Market is where a variety of vendors display and sell their products each week.

-You’re welcome to choose from a large selection of fresh fruits, vegetables, flowers, meat, aquacultured fish, baked bread, handcrafted pasta, unusual jams, jellies, snacks, and many more mouth-watering foods, honey, baked goods, specialty seasonings, etc.
+You’re welcome to choose from a large selection of fresh Hawaiian fruits, vegetables, flowers, meat, aquacultured fish, baked bread, handcrafted pasta, unusual jams, jellies, snacks, and many more mouth-watering foods, honey, baked goods, specialty seasonings, etc.

-The Oahu farmersʻ market is open on Saturdays from 0730 until 1100 and you can find out more here.
+The Oahu farmersʻ market is open on Saturdays from 7:30 am until 11:00 am and you can find out more here.

 Address: 4303 Diamond Head Rd, Honolulu, HI 96816

-Craft Beer in Honolulu
+35. Enjoy Craft Beer in Honolulu

 In Honolulu, you will find a burgeoning (and rather developed) craft beer scene.
 You will find island favorites from the Maui Brewing Company to Honolulu Beerworks to the Waikiki Brewing Company.